eastgenomics/eggd_generate_variant_workbook/Readme.md

 ## What does this app output?

-This app outputs an xlsx report.
+This app outputs an Excel workbook.

 This is the source code for an app that runs on the DNAnexus Platform.
 For more information about how to run or modify it, see